KaveIO/Eskapade/docs/source/tutorial_jupyter.rst

 Now we are going to load the pickle from tutorial_1.

-So make a new cell in jupyter and add:
+So make a new cell in Jupyter and add:

 .. code-block:: python